Coca-Cola FEMSA, S.A.B. de C.V. (KOF) CEO John Santa Maria on Q1 2021 Results - Earnings Call Transcript

 Carlos Laboy

-John, Constantino, could you please expand on the adoption of your B2B platforms in Mexico and Brazil?
-And also maybe shed some more light into the where your state -- what stage of development you're at in terms of your digital capabilities in Colombia?
+Yes, thank you.
+Good morning, everyone.
+John and Constantino, could you please expand on the adoption of your B2B platforms in Mexico and Brazil and also maybe shed some more light into where your stage – what stage of development you're at in terms of your digital capabilities in Colombia?

 John Santa Maria